aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.3.3.
 AWS Internal (Employee) Accounts Only

-If deploying to an internal AWS employee account, to successfully install the solution with the 3rd party firewalls, you need to enable Private Marketplace (PMP) before starting:
+If deploying to an internal AWS employee account and installing the solution with a 3rd party firewall, you need to enable Private Marketplace (PMP) before starting:

 1. In the Organization Management account go here: https://aws.amazon.com/marketplace/privatemarketplace/create
 2. Click `Create a Private Marketplace`, and wait for activation to complete